How to Paint your Garden Shed

 As you can see from the photos all the hard work was worth the effort.
-With the garden shed and wall painted I just have to wait until my sweet pea grows up the wall this summer in order to have a great display of colour in the garden.
+With the garden shed and wall painted I had a summer of beautiful Sweat Peas with a great display of colour in the garden.

 All images are copyright of L.M.Reid